 You grew up putting the “Got Milk?” mustache ads on your wall as a teenager, so of course you know that dairy is a great source of calcium and helps to keep your bones nice and strong.
 But for those who are lactose-intolerant, vegan or just cutting back on dairy, what’s the alternative?
-We tapped nutritionist Frida Harju-Westman for eight surprising sources of this important mineral (beyond yogurt, milk and cheese).
+We tapped nutritionist Frida Harju-Westman for eight surprising calcium rich foods that aren't dairy.

 “It is recommended that an adult below the age of 50 should consume 1,000 milligrams of calcium a day,” Harju-Westman tells us.
 And not only are these tiny fish full of essential omega-3 fats, but they also pack 350 milligrams of calcium in just one small can.
 Toss a couple into a salad or you could make them into deliciously salty chips (yes, really).